-Figure 4: Qualification of the respondent
+Figure 1: Qualification of the respondent

-As can be observed in the figure 7 above out of 20 contacted employees 80 % of the respondents have a first degree and the remaining 20 % of the respondent completed their second degree.
+As can be observed in the figure 2 above out of 50 contacted employees 4% of the respondents have a diploma 42 % of the respondents have a first degree and the remaining 54 % of the respondent completed their second degree.

-Hence, all the contacted employees have at least firs degree.
+Hence, all the contacted employees have at least first and 2nd degree.
 This implies that the contacted employees can understand the question in the questioner written in English.
-This can also implies us that the employees in three directorate have a capacity to understand and solve foreign investors problem in the workable environment.
+This can also imply us that the employees in three directorates have a capacity to understand and solve foreign investor's problem in the workable environment.